 Becoming a player in the tennis racquet market is not easy.
 The competition from the major manufacturers such as Wilson, HEAD, and Babolat will make it hard to get your product seen.
-Especially since it is expensive for a new company to pay a top player to use your gear, particularly when it comes to tennis racquets.
-With strings, it is a little bit easier and a company like Solinco has shown that it is possible to break through with a new product and both Tour Bite and Hyper-G are now used by many pro’s and recreational players the world over.
+Especially since it is expensive for a new company to pay a top player to use your gear.
+Particularly when it comes to tennis racquets.
+With strings, it is a little bit easier.
+A company like Solinco has proved it possible to break through with a new product, and both Tour Bite and Hyper-G are now used by many pro’s and recreational players all over the world.
 Diadem has made inroads into this market as well with their Solstice Power string, but tennis racquets is a different story altogether.

 Diadem Elevate 98 Racquet Reviews – Specs and tech

 The Diadem Elevate 98 does not have a rare spec on the market.
 I have been harping on about the amount of 305 gram, 98 sq inch racquets on the market and here is another one.